Treatment for mouth, head and neck cancer

 See the booklet Understanding Radiotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more details about the types of radiotherapy and possible side-effects.

 Chemotherapy is the use of drugs to cure or control cancer.
 Chemotherapy drugs can be given on their own or with each other.
 Chemotherapy can also be given before or after radiotherapy and surgery.
 The drugs are either injected into the bloodstream or given in tablet form.
 Your doctor will decide the type and dose of your chemotherapy based on the size and location of the tumour, if it has spread, and your general health.
 Some drugs used for mouth, head and neck cancer are carboplatin and Taxol.
-See the booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information about chemotherapy.
+See the booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information about chemotherapy.

 Biological therapies are drugs that block the growth of cancer cells by interfering with molecules needed for the cancer to grow.
 Unlike chemotherapy, biological therapy can tell the difference between cancer cells and normal cells.
 Biological therapy can be given on its own or with chemotherapy drugs.